Supply Technician Lead - Inventory Management

 EDUCATION: High school diploma or General Education Degree (GED); or an equivalent combination of relevant education and experience.

-EXPERIENCE: One (1) year of warehouse stocking experience, preferably in an acute care setting.
+EXPERIENCE: Three (3) years of warehouse stocking experience, preferably in an acute care setting.

 LICENSURE OR CERTIFICATION: None required.